 The Brooklyn brownstone

 If the message wasn’t loud and clear enough in “Burnt Offerings,” the derivative-but-effective 1977 shocker “The Sentinel” really drives the point home.
-If Burgess Meredith is in any way part of a real estate transaction involving an older home, be it landlord or downstairs neighbor, get the heck out before it's too late.
+If Burgess Meredith is in any way part of a real estate transaction involving an older home get the heck out before it's too late.

-Sporting a fun cast of aging Hollywood greats (Ava Gardner!) mingling with up-and-coming stars (Jeff Goldblum!) and featuring with one of the most excruciatingly creepy birthday party scenes ever committed to film (it’s for a cat), “The Sentinel” — an outer-borough “Rosemary’s Baby” of sorts — is about a classic Brooklyn brownstone (Brooklyn Heights, to be exact) with one major flaw: it serves as a portal to hell.
+With its cast of aging Hollywood icons mingling and up-and-coming stars including Jeff Goldblum, “The Sentinel” — an outer-borough “Rosemary’s Baby” of sorts — is about a classic Brooklyn brownstone with one major flaw: it serves as a portal to hell.
+Added bonus: the movie features one of the most excruciatingly creepy pet birthday party scenes ever committed to film

 The English country manor